-Prerequisite: Concurrent enrollment in CIS Lab.
 Course Advisories: CIS 1 with a grade of "C" or "CR" or better; ability to keyboard at 30 wpm.
 Introductory course starting with a general overview of networking.
-The course prepares the student to take the Microsoft Certified examination "Networking Essentials" and/ or the Novell Certified examination "Networking Technology."
+The course prepares the student to take the Microsoft Certified examination "Networking Essentials" and/or the Novell Certified examination "Networking Technology."
 Network design, media, protocols, architectures, operations, and administration will be discussed.
 Local area networks, wide area networks, and network connectivity (including Internet) are covered.
 Three hours lecture, one hour lab weekly by arrangement.

-Introduction to Presentation Graphics
+Introduction to PowerPoint

-Prerequisite: Concurrent enrollment in CIS Lab.
-Course Advisories: CIS 1 with a grade of "C" or "CR" or better; ability to keyboard at 30 words per minute.
-Surveys the concepts, structures, and processes utilized in developing and managing business presentations using a microcomputer and commercially available software packages.
-Repeatable 2 times.
+Course Advisories: CIS 1 or CIS 50 with a grade of "C" or "CR" or better; ability to keyboard.
+Introduces features and design concepts utilized in developing powerful presentations using a package software such as Microsoft PowerPoint.
 Three hours lecture, one hour lab weekly by arrangement (8 week course).